Every feature and functionality that we’ve ever cooked in our Slido kitchen has been carefully tested by our own team.

 Related story: How to Plan an Offsite Meeting Your Employees Will Love

 Productive and fun are probably the two words that best describe our internal hackathons.
 For two days, the whole company splits into teams to turn cool ideas into new features or product updates.
-Slido helps us in that, too.
+Slido helps us with that, too.

 At the hackathon kick-off, our colleagues pitch their ideas in front of everybody and explain what and who they need for their project.
 When the pitches are done, the first round of voting takes place.
 In a multiple choice poll, each one of us picks three ideas that most resonated with us.